 We also provide information to the family on how to transmit the necessary private funds to cover the costs overseas.
 The Department of State has no funds to assist in the return of U.S. citizens who die abroad.
 Upon issuance of a local death certificate, the U.S. Embassy will prepare a Consular Report of Death of a U.S. Citizen Abroad (DS-2060).
 Copies of that report are provided to the next-of-kin or legal representative and may be used in U.S. courts to settle estate matters.

 A U.S. consular officer overseas has statutory responsibility for the personal estate of a U.S. citizen who dies abroad if the deceased has no legal representative or next-of-kin in the country where the death occurred, subject to local law.
-In that situation the consular officer may take possession of personal effects, such as jewelry, personal documents and papers, and clothing.
+In that situation the consular officer may take possession of personal effects, such as jewelry, personal documents and papers, and clothing on behalf of the next-of-kin.
 The officer prepares an inventory of the personal effects and then carries out instructions from the legal representative or next-of-kin concerning the effects.

 For more information on the Consular Report of Death of a U.S. Citizen Abroad (DS-2060), and other services that a consular officer can help you with when a loved one passes away overseas, see the links below.